 Shopify doesn’t have its own built-in system to sell digital products, so you’ll need a third-party program from the Shopify App Store to allow your store to do it smoothly.

-Our recommendation is Downloadable Digital Assets.
+Our recommendation is DDA Digital Downloads.

 It’s been built by Shopify developers.
 And it even has a free plan available which is great for keeping your costs down in the beginning stages of your business.